-You may have seen them in your local produce market – those plump pinkish red fruits with characteristic scars from thorns.
+You may have seen them in your local produce market – those plump, pinkish red fruits with characteristic scars from thorns.
 These are heat-loving prickly pear fruit.
 Southern foragers can simply go out into their wild regions and pick the fruit, but when do you harvest prickly pear fruit?
 Foragers interested in trying the fruits for themselves should read on for a few tips on how to pick prickly pear cactus and what to do with them once you have a bountiful harvest.

 When Do You Harvest Prickly Pear Fruit?

-Prickly pear fruit is found in warm regions of North America but even northern denizens can get a taste of this unique fruit in specialty markets.
+Prickly pear fruit is found in warm regions of North America, but even northern denizens can get a taste of this unique fruit in specialty markets.
 Prickly pear fruit is a traditional food of the indigenous population of arid, warm regions.
-The chubby little fruits are excellent eaten raw, stewed, canned or prepared into preserves but first you have to have a plant for picking prickly pear fruit.
+The chubby little fruits are excellent eaten raw, stewed, canned, or prepared into preserves but first, you have to have a plant for picking prickly pear fruit.
 Harvesting isn't difficult, but you need to take some precautions to protect yourself from the long spines and even more insidious glochids.
 August is when the fat cactus pads of the prickly pear are adorned with ruby red fruits.
 Most expert gatherers recommend picking prickly pear fruit with a deep ruby color and no green remaining.
 These fruits will be the sweetest and juiciest with the best flavor and will also remove easily.
 You should have long sleeves and thick, leather gloves to protect yourself from the spines.
 The tiny, almost invisible glochids are more dangerous than the large spines.
 A single brush against the fruit and you may get hundreds of invisible, fine spines embedded in your skin.
 Bring along some duct tape just in case this happens.
 Use it to remove the spines and save yourself a lot of time and irritation.

 How to Pick Prickly Pear Cactus

 There are a couple of schools of thought on the method used for harvesting prickly pear fruit.
 Most foragers use a pair of tongs or something similar to simply twist off the fruits.
 Ripe fruit should twist off easily.
 Alternatively, it has been suggested that a small butane burner with a wand is the best method.
-Use the tool to scorch off the pear's thorns and glochlids.
+Use the tool to scorch off the pear's thorns and glochids.
 Using a burner makes harvesting prickly pear fruit less fraught with peril, as the lack of spines renders the fruit safe to grab.
 Always leave a few fruits for wild animals and birds.
 Place fruit in a basket or bag but try not to layer them too much, crushing the bottom fruit.

 Prickly Pear Fruit Harvest Storage